vibhatsu1708/EtchASketch-project/README.md

 # EtchASketch-project
-Repository for the etch a sketch code project
+View the project <a href="https://vibhatsu08.github.io/EtchASketch-project/">here</a>
 Title - Etch a Sketch Project<br/>
 Description - This is basically a pixel art kind of website, where you can doodle whatever you want with a few pixels displayed on the screen in the form of a grid.